CompNet/Alert/README.md

 -----------------------------------------------------------------------

 # Description
 This software was designed to detect abusive messages in online conversations.
-Two approaches are implemented : a *content-based* approach and a *graph-based* approach.
-See reference [Soc2Net'19] for more details.
+It is a complete reimplementation and a much extended version of the software used in [PLDL'17, PLDL'17a, PLDL'17b, PLDL'18, PLDL'19].
+Two main approaches are implemented: a *content-based* approach and a *graph-based* approach, which can also be used jointly.
+This software was used in [C'19, CLDL'19, CLDL'20] (cf. these papers for more details).

 # Data
-This software was applied to a corpus of Wikipedia conversations annotated for 3 types of abuse.
-The data and annotations are available on [FigShare](https://figshare.com/articles/Wikipedia_Abusive_Conversations/11299118).
+This software was applied to a corpus of chat messages written in French, whih unfortunately cannot be published due to legal matters [PLDL'17, PLDL'17a, PLDL'17b, PLDL'18, PLDL'19, C'19, CLDL'19].
+It was also applied to some public data: a corpus of Wikipedia conversations annotated for 3 types of abuse [CLDL'20].
+These data and annotations are available on [FigShare](https://figshare.com/articles/Wikipedia_Abusive_Conversations/11299118).

 # Organization
 Here are the folders composing the project:
 * Folder `content-based`: contains the source code of the *content-based* approach.
     * Folder `Features`: contains the scripts to compute features.
-    * `bad_words.txt`: the static list of french badwords used in [Soc2Net'19].
+    * `bad_words.txt`: the static list of french badwords used in [CLDL'19].
     * `features.txt`: the list of all available features.
 * Folder `graph-based`: contains the source code of the *graph-based* approach.
-    * Folder `Features`: contains the scripts to compute features.
+    * Folder `Features`: contains the scripts that compute the features.
-* Folder `train-dev-test`: contains the train, development and test splits that we used in [LREC'20].
+* Folder `train-dev-test`: contains the train, development and test splits that we used in [CLDL'20].

 # Use
-1. For *content-based* approach, run the main script `content-based/main.py` with the following arguments.
+1. For the *content-based* approach, run the main script `content-based/main.py` with the following arguments:
     * `annotations`: Path to the file containing annotations such as *annotations_attack.csv* on [FigShare](https://figshare.com/articles/Wikipedia_Abusive_Conversations/11299118).
     * `messagesdir`: Path to the directory containing all conversation files.
     * `train`: Path to the file containing Ids of all messages in train split.
 Examples are available in `train-dev-test` folder.